-14 Things Every Family Did During Road Trips in the 1960s That Disappeared
+14 Things Dads Did During Family Road Trips in the 1950s That Kids Loved

 The 1960s road trip had its own rituals and rules that felt permanent before vanishing from family travel entirely.